Rahasya: Plot

 Paraskar is thus convinced that Sachin is not the killer.
 Brinda hires a prominent lawyer, who succeeds in getting Sachin out on bail.
 After the trial, Sachin tells Aarti that he wants a divorce, and afterwards he books into a hotel with Brinda.
 Paraskar hunts down Riyaz, who has been hiding since the murder.
 During the interrogation, Paraskar and Riyaz are attacked and Riyaz is later found dead.
 Paraskar also discovers missing servant Chetan's dead body concealed within the floorboards of the Mahajan house, adding to the mystery.
 Soon after, Chetan's relative Sudhakar Mishra is killed as well.
 Paraskar then interrogates Remy, and it is revealed that she had previously given birth, contrary to her earlier claims of never having been in a relationship.
 He meets her mother, who points out to a picture of a younger Remy, and the pieces finally fall in place, ending the investigation.

 At the hotel, Sachin's dead body is found and the local police conclude that he committed suicide due to the guilt from the case.
 However, Paraskar is not convinced and summons Aarti, Remy, Brinda, Hansal, Riyaz's parents and local police officers to the Mahajan house, where Ayesha was killed.
 He reveals that Ayesha was not the biological child of Aarti but was instead the daughter of Remy.
 Remy and Sachin had an affair when they were younger, but class differences did not allow Sachin to marry her, so he married Aarti instead.
 However, Aarti is infertile so the couple decided to adopt a child.
 Sachin pretends to adopt a child, bringing home his daughter with Remy.
 He also hires Remy as a full-time maid and nanny.
 As Ayesha begins to grow, Aarti notices the striking similarity between her daughter and Remy, and realises the truth.
-As revenge, she plots to frame her husband when she gets the opportunity.
-Paraskar reveals that Aarti had returned the night Ayesha died and not the next day as she had claimed.
-She was the one who killed Ayesha and later killed Chetan as well, since he had seen her walking out of Ayesha's room covered in blood.
-To complete her revenge, Aarti then visits Sachin under the guise of serving him divorce papers, and kills him.
-Finally, Paraskar reveals that Riyaz and Sudhakar Mishra were killed by a corrupt local policeman, who was being bribed by Aarti.
-As Aarti is being arrested, she smirks at a distraught Remy, happy with the fact that she has killed her child and lover.